Yomiko12/ReggieBot/README.md

 ### r r "subreddit"
 picks a random post from the top 50 hot on the chosen subreddit.
 (yes, it works for NSFW subreddits and posts.)

+### r r34 "search term"
+returns a randomised image from r34 of the specified search term
+(NSFW)

 ___
 ___